-My firm, eCuras, is a full-service digital marketing agency.
+My firm, [AGENCY], is a full-service digital marketing agency.
 By nature of our business, I take it upon myself to represent the local market in welcoming new neighbors to town.
 I can tell you more about the local resources available and who specializes in what services in case you have a need as you settle in.
-The reason I do this is that I’ve found over the years that when companies move to a new location they often like to refresh their brand or website to raise visibility and awareness of their new home.
-Naturally, this is where eCuras comes in.
+I do this because I’ve found over the years that when companies move to a new location, they often like to refresh their brand or website to raise visibility and awareness of their new home.
+Naturally, this is where [AGENCY] comes in.

 Are you available on Thursday at 2:00 pm?
-I’d love to show you some of the work we’ve done for clients including Forbes, Lipsmart and Van Robotics?
+I’d love to show you some of the work we’ve done for clients, including [CLIENT1], [CLIENT2], and [CLIENT3]?

 Looking forward to a mutually rewarding partnership,

-Theory: The Right Person format should be used when you are fairly certain that the company you are targeting can use your product/service but you don’t know who the appropriate person is.
-Similarly, each company is different and some might use your product from the sales department while others may have a need in the marketing department so you are starting by making an educated guest by inquiring about the exact name of the person who would be the ultimate decision maker.
-You might also use this type if you happen to know the name of someone at the company is a different department so you have a warm entrance into the company and you want to use this known person to get the contact information of the appropriate person in another department.
-Where possible you want to try and avoid sending emails to general inboxes such as firstname.lastname@example.org or email@example.com.
+Theory: The Right Person format should be used when you are fairly certain that the company you are targeting can use your product/service, but you don’t know who the appropriate person is.
+Similarly, each company is different, and some might use your product from the sales department.
+In contrast, others may have a need in the marketing department, so you start by making an educated guess by inquiring about the exact name of the person who would be the ultimate decision-maker.
+You might also use this type if you happen to know the name of someone at the company in a different department.
+Hence, you have a warm entrance into the company, and you want to use this known person to get the appropriate person’s contact information in another department.
+Where possible, you want to try and avoid sending emails to general inboxes such as email@example.com or firstname.lastname@example.org.
 You will always be best served by sending your message to the actual person, whether the contact is correct or not.

 Subject Line Options: Just One Spot Left - Yours For The Taking?

-My name is Ben and I’m the CEO of eCuras, a full-service digital agency.
+My name is [AGENT-NAME] and I’m the [TITLE] of [AGENCY], a full-service digital agency.

-The reason this colleague thought about a mutually beneficial partnership is that we have direct experience with clients in your industry.
+This colleague thought about a mutually beneficial partnership because we have direct experience with clients in your industry.
 We seem to have found a recipe for success in your sector.
 We understand your pain points and how to turn them around.
 The struggle is real.
-My firm can help, I’ve bet my career on it.
+My firm can help; I’ve bet my career on it.

-We specialize in building high-quality marketing assets for companies similar to yours and have a keen ability to create successful strategies for putting a solid foundation in place by which we then raise visibility, generate new leads that convert.
+We specialize in building high-quality marketing assets for companies similar to yours and have a keen ability to create successful strategies for putting a solid foundation in place.
+We then raise visibility and generate new leads that convert.
 We employ flawless tactical execution and develop a set of tools that enhance ROI.

 Can I borrow 15 minutes of your time to tell you about the strategy we have already conceptualized for you?

-Subject Line: (Name), this is the sales pitch for enhancing ROI?
+Subject Line: [FIRST-NAME], this is the sales pitch for enhancing ROI?

 From my research online, it appears that you are the appropriate person to have this conversation with.
 If I’ve reached you in error, could you please redirect me?

-By way of some background, my name is Ben and I’m the CEO of eCuras, a full-service digital marketing agency, one of an unusual breed.
-I hope you’ll excuse my direct approach but when I see a mutually rewarding opportunity, I tend to get a bit overzealous.
+By way of some background, my name is [AGENT-NAME], and I’m the [TITLE] of [AGENCY], a full-service digital marketing agency, one of an unusual breed.
+I hope you’ll excuse my direct approach, but I tend to get a bit overzealous when I see a mutually rewarding opportunity.

 Using a unique approach, we combine innovative technology with masterful story-telling and magnificent design to create a win-win scenario for our clients.
-Our technique has created some of the most unusual web showplaces that more than exceed the client’s expectations but also produce outstanding ROIs.
-We’d like to do the same for [name of company].
+Our technique has created some of the most unusual web showplaces that exceed the client’s expectations and produce outstanding ROIs.
+We want to do the same for [COMPANY].

-Do you have 15 minutes for me so that I can walk you through our approach and explain what we can do for [name of company]?
+Do you have 15 minutes for me so that I can walk you through our approach and explain what we can do for [COMPANY]?

 I appreciate your time in advance.